 New York Rental Lease Agreements

-Roommate Agreement – This agreement comprises of both legally-binding and non-legally binding terms regarding how roommates in a shared rental dwelling should conduct and behave themselves.
+Roommate Agreement – Consists of both legally-binding and non-legally binding terms that establish how roommates in a shared rental agree to handle certain living topics.

 What is a New York Lease Agreement?

 A New York Lease Agreement is a contract wherein landlord and tenant duties are listed for both parties to agree to.
 In an effort to minimize the chances of an unhealthy landlord-tenant relationship developing, landlords should take precautionary measures by asking interested lease applicants to fill in a rental application.

 - New York City Landlords & Owners “Questions & Answers About Housing Court”.pdf